Loschcode/rails_async_migrations/README.md

 ```
 RailsAsyncMigrations.config do |config|
-  # `:verbose` can be used of you want a full log of the execution
+  # `:verbose` can be used if you want a full log of the execution
   config.mode = :quiet

   # when the migration is turned asynchronous